 - (c) No Conflicting Obligations.
-Executive represents and warrants to BioTime that he is under no obligations or commitments, whether contractual or otherwise, that are inconsistent with his obligations under the Agreement and this Supplement or that would prohibit him, contractually or otherwise, from performing his duties as the Vice President-Business Development and Chief Commercial Officer of BioTime as provided herein. - (d) No Unauthorized Use of Third Party Intellectual Property.
+Executive represents and warrants to BioTime and the Related Companies that he is under no obligations or commitments, whether contractual or otherwise, that are inconsistent with his obligations under this Agreement or that would prohibit him, contractually or otherwise, from performing his duties as the Chief Financial Officer of BioTime and the Related Companies. - (d) No Unauthorized Use of Third Party Intellectual Property.
 Executive represents and warrants that he will not use or disclose, in connection with his employment by BioTime or any Related Company, any patents, trade secrets, confidential information, or other proprietary information or intellectual property as to which any other person has any right, title or interest, except to the extent that BioTime or a Related Company holds a valid license or other written permission for such use from the owner(s) thereof.
-Executive represents and warrants to BioTime that he has returned all property and confidential information belonging to any prior employer.
+Executive represents and warrants to BioTime and each Related Company that he has returned all property and confidential information belonging to any prior employer.